Looking for the best line for Crappie fishing?

-KastKing World’s Premium, which is prized for its extremely low line memory thanks to KastKing’s proprietary paralleled roll track manufacturing process that increases line capacity on reels and makes casting much easier.
-KastKing offers the line in a very wide range of colors to better match water conditions.
+KastKing World’s Premium is prized for its extremely low line memory thanks to KastKing’s proprietary paralleled roll track manufacturing process that increases line capacity on reels and makes casting much easier.
+KastKing offers this fishing line in a very wide range of colors to better match water conditions.
 It also is designed to be especially resistant to abrasions.

-RUNCL PowerMono, which is a buoyant monofilament line renowned for its smooth casting characteristics and very high strength. the line sinks slowly and suspend itself in water to better enable you to target crappie at particular depths.
+RUNCL PowerMono, is a buoyant monofilament line renowned for its smooth casting characteristics and very high strength.
+This fishing line sinks slowly and suspends itself in water to better enable you to target crappie at particular depths.
 The PowerMono is especially adept at absorbing sudden shocks from hard hits and resists nicks and abrasions, which makes it especially useful when targeting fish lurking near cover.

 SpiderWire Ultracast Ultimate

-SpiderWire Ultracast Ultimate, which is designed for bait cast reels but also works very well with spinning reels and rods.
+SpiderWire Ultracast Ultimate, is designed for bait cast reels, but also works very well with spinning reels and rods.
 SpiderWire is especially prized by fishermen and women for its excellent knot strength and ability to absorb shocks while wet.
-SpiderWire mostly is sold in clear and does an excellent job of enabling you to feel even soft nibbles on the hook.
+SpiderWire mostly is sold in clear and does an exceptional job of enabling you to feel even soft nibbles on the hook.
 It works especially well with light-action rods.

 What Makes Braided the Best Fishing Line for Crappie

 Braided fishing line actually is the first type that ever existed.
-The development of plastics, nylon and eventually monofilament fishing line mostly relegated older styles of braided fishing line to deep-sea fishing.
-More recently, though, braided line has made a rousing return thanks to ability to weave very thin strands of high-strength fibers into an incredibly strong braided fishing line.
+The development of plastics, nylon, and eventually monofilament fishing lines mostly relegated older styles of braided fishing lines to deep-sea fishing.
+More recently, though, braided line has made a rousing return thanks to the ability to weave very thin strands of high-strength fibers into an incredibly strong braided fishing line.

 Braided lines offer exceptional strength combined with thin diameter that enables reels to hold more and cast farther.
 They generally are stiff, have low line memory and do not stretch like the more elastic monofilament fishing lines.
 Braided lines are highly prized among crappie fishers for their ability to feel the bite while

-Among the best examples of braided line for crappie fishing are:
+Among the best examples of braided fishing line for crappie fishing are:

 SpiderWire Stealth Braid– Best Braided Line For Crappie

-SpiderWire Stealth Braid, which uses gel-spun polyethylene to create a very strong, thin and sensitive braided line with exceptional strength.
-The trademarked Dyneema fiber used to create SpiderWire is 15 times stronger than steel, which kind of makes it the “carbon fiber” of fishing line.
-The SpiderWire Stealth Braid is very thin, very light and comes in a variety of colors to enhance the stealth aspect of the fishing line.
+SpiderWire Stealth Braid uses gel-spun polyethylene to create a very strong, thin, and sensitive braided line with exceptional strength.
+The trademarked Dyneema fiber used to create SpiderWire is 15 times stronger than steel, which kind of makes it the “carbon fiber” of the fishing line.
+The SpiderWire Stealth Braid is very thin, very light, and comes in a variety of colors to enhance the stealth aspect of the fishing line.

 KastKing SuperPower Braided

-KastKing SuperPower Braided, which gives you a very thin line that does not stretch and resists abrasion very well.
-The line gives you superior strength in knots and has a very low memory that enables longer casts and virtually eliminates bird nests at the reel.
-Instead of untangling relatively thick line, the SuperPower Braided lets you cast farther more often while giving you superior feel for bites and strikes.
+KastKing SuperPower Braided fishing lines give you a very thin fishing line that does not stretch and resists abrasion very well.
+This fishing line gives you superior strength in knots and has a very low memory that enables longer casts and virtually eliminates bird nests at the reel.
+Instead of untangling a relatively thick fishing line, the SuperPower Braided lets you cast farther more often while giving you a superior feel for bites and strikes.

 Sufix 832 Advanced Superline

-Sufix 832 Advanced Superline, which uses on GORE Performance Fiber to every seven HMPE fibers and 32 weaves per inch create a braided line with outstanding abrasion resistance combined with outstanding line strength.
+Sufix 832 Advanced Superline uses a GORE Performance Fiber to every seven HMPE fibers and 32 weaves per inch create a braided line with outstanding abrasion resistance combined with outstanding line strength.
 The line enables you to cast farther with greater accuracy.
-A variety of line colors make it even more effective in varying water conditions.
+A variety of fishing line colors make it even more effective in varying water conditions.

 Berkley Fireline Superline